 • Fun activities outside of employment-related tasks

-As a boss, one of your jobs is to connect with your employees one-on-one.
+As a boss, one job is connecting with your employees one-on-one.
 This doesn’t have to be every day.
-However, employees respond well when they know that you are always available when they need you.
+However, employees respond well when they know you are always available when needed.

-• Schedule time with your employees to sit down together once a week or a couple of times a month.
-Whether it’s for five minutes, 15, or 30, structured time that is just for them shows you value them.
+• Schedule time with your employees to meet once a week or a couple of times a month.
+Whether it’s for five minutes, 15 minutes, or 30, structured time that is just for them shows you value them.
 Prepare a couple of thoughtful questions that apply to the person you’re meeting with.
-Alternatively, offer up the opportunity for them to ask questions of you or to talk about what they need.
+Alternatively, offer them the opportunity to ask you questions or talk about what they need.

 • Come in early and take your coffee in the breakroom.
 Adopt a casual, easy stance that allows people to approach you and talk on an even level.
-Start conversations with people that have nothing to do with work.
-This shows them that you want to relate to them as a person, not just a boss.
+Start conversations with people who have nothing to do with work.
+This shows them that you want to relate to them as people, not just as a boss.

 • Make it a priority to step into people’s workspaces here and there.
-Only talking to the boss in the boss’ office often feels intimidating.
+Talking to only the boss in the boss’ office often feels intimidating.
 Pop your head in here and there and ask about current projects or if there is anything that you can assist with.

 • Teach your mid-level managers to check in with their teams.
 Leaders who know their team members have the skills to alter tasks and projects so that everyone is fulfilled and working efficiently.